-With a small trunk and a classy glass hatch, test drivers don't think the 2012 Volvo C30 is a utilitarian hatchback, but it’s definitely attractive.
+With a small trunk and a classy glass hatch, reviewers don't think the 2012 Volvo C30 is a utilitarian hatchback, but it’s definitely attractive.

-Automotive journalists say that hands down, the 2012 Volvo C30 is the most attractive model in the class thanks to its retro-inspired glass hatch.
+Test drivers say that hands down, the 2012 Volvo C30 is the most attractive model in the class thanks to its retro-inspired glass hatch.
 But other than that, there’s little about the C30 that impresses reviewers.
 Its turbocharged engine is powerful enough to satisfy most drivers, but less expensive hatchbacks, like the Volkswagen GTI, are a lot more inspiring than the C30.
-Inside, the C30 is well-equipped with standard features like Bluetooth, a USB port and HD radio, but what disappoints test drivers most is the C30’s small cargo area and tight rear seats.
+Inside, the C30 is well-equipped with standard features like Bluetooth, a USB port and HD radio, but what disappoints critics most is the C30’s small cargo area and tight rear seats.

 With little utility and a cramped second row, reviewers find that the 2012 Volvo C30 is designed for shoppers who want an attractive small car that handles weekly commutes with ease.

 The Volkswagen GTI is less expensive than the Volvo C30, and it has more cargo space, more comfortable rear seats and is one of the most powerful upscale small cars on the market.
 With the GTI, however, you will have to sacrifice the C30’s sophisticated glass hatchback in exchange for more power and more space.